nonsapiens/realaddressfactory/README.md

 ### Warning
 Extended and heavy use of this factory may cause Google to block your key.
 Heavy use may also attract GCP API charges, subject to Google's Places API costing structure.
+To help prevent this, there is a built in rate-limiter, that blocks too many calls being made to the Google API.
+This value is configurable inside the `config/realaddress.php` config file

 ## About the author